tlwilliams895/gis-devops/src/walkthroughs/upgrading-spring-boot/index.rst

     distributionUrl=https\://services.gradle.org/distributions/gradle-4.4-bin.zip

 .. tip:: You can check your work up to this point by opening the *Gradle* pane in IntelliJ and hitting the *Refresh All Gradle Builds* button (at top-left).
-Then open the *Build* pane and make sure there are now errors.
+Then open the *Build* pane and make sure there are no errors.

 Using New Repository Methods
 ===============================